camgoodwin/MechaCar_Statistical_Analysis/README.md

 Using the subset function to only look at the row for Manufacturing Lot 3 to compare against the population mean of 1,500 pounds per square inch.
 The result was a p-value of 0.1589, it can be determined that the two means are statistically not similar therefore we have enough evidence to reject the null hypothesis.
 ![image](Images/t-test_lot_3.PNG)

+## Study Design: MechaChar vs Competition

+### Summary of a statistical study of the MechaCar performing against competition
+Currently we can compare the vehicle length, weight, spoiler angle, ground clearance, all wheel drive, and mpg against the competition.
+In this study the mpg would be broken down into mpg for city and for highway.
+The remaining metrics can be easily compared to other competitors.
+In this analysis I am going to add additional metrics that potential buyers are looking at.

+### What metric or metrics are you going to test?
+Additional metrics I will test is the price of the vehicles, the cargo capacity, horsepower, passenger volume, fuel efficiency and turning radius.

+### What is the null hypothesis or alternative hypothesis?
+Null Hypothesis: Since MechaCar's vehicle lengths are significantly smaller than the competitors all the metrics on average for MechaCar will be more favorable.
+Alternative Hypothesis: The competitors metrics on average are more favorable regardless of the vehicle length.

+### What statistical test would you use to test the hypothesis?
+And why?
+One statistical test I would use is the Chi-Square test to determine if there is a relationship between the vehicle length and corresponding metrics.
+I would also run multiple linear regression in order to accurately compare the vehicle length to other variables to minimize regression errors.

+### What data is needed to run the statistical test?
+The data that is needed to run the statistical test is the vechile length, fuel efficiency, horsepower, and price of the vehicle.
+Additional information can be gathered for further testing.